vmneva/electricity-dashboard/README.md

 - filtering by date and price ranges
 - opening single day view with price graph by clicking the date cell

 Backend is ASP.NET Core Web API that fetches the data from PostgreSQL database.
-User interface is a simple React web app that calls for the API and just renders the data.
-All logic for handling the data is on the backend side.
+User interface is a simple Vite React app that calls for the API.
+All logic for handling the data happens on the server side.

 For state management, frontend side uses React Context and React Query.
 Visual graph for hourly prices per day is done using Recharts library.
 Styling is done using SCSS.

 ## How to get started